sanika79/defect_detection/README.md

-# Computer Vision Project: Defect Detection
+# 🖼️ Computer Vision Project: Defect Detection

-This project implements **Defect detection in mechanical components** using a **U-Net segmentation model**.
+This project implements **defect detection in mechanical components** using a **U-Net segmentation model**.

+It covers:
-It includes environment setup with Torch + CUDA support, dataset preprocessing, training, and inference.
+- Environment setup with Torch + CUDA support
+- Dataset preprocessing
+- Model training
+- Inference

 ---

-## Environment Setup
+## ⚙️ Environment Setup

-This project was tested in the following environment:
+This project was tested with the following environment:

 - **Python**: 3.12.10
 - **Torch**: 2.2.2